anchore/anchore-charts/stable/anchore-engine/README.md

 # Chart version 1.26.1

-* Added `.Values.anchoreGlobal.usePreupgradeHook` to enable doing the upgrades using helm's pre-upgrade hook.
-Doing so requires creating a service account and role with permissions to get/update/patch deployments.
-See templates/anchore_upgrade_role.yaml for a complete list of roles.
+* Added `.Values.anchoreGlobal.usePreupgradeHook` to enable doing the enterprise and feeds upgrade jobs using a helm pre-upgrade hook.
+This is useful when doing helm upgrade with the --wait flag, or for ArgoCD.
+Enabling this option will create a service account and role with permissions to get/update/patch deployments and list pods.
+See templates/hooks/pre-upgrade/anchore_upgrade_role.yaml for a complete list of roles.
 This is disabled by default.

 # Chart version 1.26.0